mouguu/twitter-crawler/docs/ARCHITECTURE.md

 ## Overview

-XRCrawler implements enterprise-grade features for reliability and stealth, using a hybrid Node.js + Python architecture.
+XRCrawler implements enterprise-grade features for reliability and stealth, built entirely in TypeScript.

 ## Core Components